tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 'M' parameters increase, this approach will have scalability challenges both in the control and data planes.

-Per Slice Policy Selector:
+Global Identifier Slice Selector:

-> A Slice Policy Selector (SS) field can be carried in each packet to identify the packet belonging to a specific slice policy, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+> A slice policy can include a global Slice Selector (SS) field can be carried in each packet to identify the packet belonging to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
 Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding path, and use the SS field in the packet to determine the specific S-PHB that gets applied on the packet.
 This approach allows better scale since it relies on a single forwarding address or MPLS label binding to be used independent of the number of slice policies required along the path.
 In this case, the additional SS field will need to be carried, and maintained in each packet while it traverses the slice policy domain.

 > The SS can be carried in one of multiple fields within the packet, depending on the dataplane type used.
 For example, in MPLS networks, the SS can be represented as a global MPLS label that is carried in the packet's MPLS label stack.
-All packets that belong to the same slice policy MAY carry the same SS label in the MPLS label stack.
-It is possible, as well, to have multiple SS labels point to the same S-PHB.
+All packets that belong to the same slice aggregate MAY carry the same SS label in the MPLS label stack.
+It is possible, as well, to have multiple SS labels that map to the same slice policy S-PHB.

 > The MPLS SS Label (SSL) may appear in several positions in the MPLS label stack.
 For example, the MPLS SSL can be